Queen-Tech-Solutions/google_maps_place_picker_mb/README.md

-pinBuilder | WidgetBuilder | Specified on below section introPanelWidgetBuilder | WidgetBuilder | Specified on below section autocompleteOffset | num | The position, in the input term, of the last character that the service uses to match predictions autocompleteRadius | num | The distance (in meters) within which to return place results.
-When set, autocomplete's results will be ordered by best results in the radius and by closest outside of the radius.
-Set to 1 to order all results by proximity. autocompleteLanguage | String | The [language code](https://developers.google.com/maps/faq#languagesupport), indicating in which language the results should be returned, if possible. autocompleteComponents | List\<Components\> | A grouping of places to which you would like to restrict your results.
+pinBuilder | WidgetBuilder | Specified on below section introPanelWidgetBuilder | WidgetBuilder | Specified on below section autocompleteOffset | num | The position, in the input term, of the last character that the service uses to match predictions autocompleteRadius | num | The distance (in meters) within which to return place results autocompleteLanguage | String | The [language code](https://developers.google.com/maps/faq#languagesupport), indicating in which language the results should be returned, if possible. autocompleteComponents | List\<Components\> | A grouping of places to which you would like to restrict your results.
 Currently, you can use components to filter by up to 5 countries. autocompleteTypes | List\<String\> | The types of place results to return.
 See [Place Types](https://developers.google.com/places/web-service/autocomplete#place_types).